kubeflow/kubeflow/releasing.md

 Check the junit files to make sure there were no actual test failures.
 The junit files will be in `gs://kubeflow-releasing-artifacts`.

+## Update the ksonnet configs

+Create a PR to update the ksonnet configs to use the latest images built in the previous steps.

+Presubmit tests should verify that the ksonnet configs work.

+Submit the PR.

+Wait for a passing postsubmit of the submitted PR.

+Tag the commit corresponding to the passing postsubmit with the appropriate tags for the release.